dylanhmorris/labtea/README.md

 Most of the resources provided here require ``python3``.
 Unfortunately, previous versions of python are not currently supported.

-The scripts require a few open source modules available PyPI, the Python Package index.
-The easiest way to install these dependencies is using the package manager ``pip3``.
+The scripts require a few modules freely available from [PyPI](https://pypi.python.org/pypi), the Python Package index.
+The recommended way to install these dependencies is via the package manager ``pip3``.

 If you have ``pip3`` you can install the required modules by running